top of page

 Hope in the Heartache

-Grief Support Groups
+Peer to Peer Grief Support Groups

 King’s Table hosts peer-to-peer Grief Support Groups for parents or guardians and their children who are grieving the loss of a loved one who was impacted by a cognitive disability.
 We are committed to walking alongside families who are facing the experience of losing a loved one due to their disability.